 If approved, the Company signs a performance agreement with the City of Wooster.
 Membership with the Wayne Economic Development Council is also required.
 The Company provides a $750 Application Fee to the Ohio Development Services Agency (ODSA), which provides the final Enterprise Zone approval.

 Once approved, the Company may begin construction.
-Upon completion, the a report certifying the total investment will be needed.
+Upon completion, the report certifying the total investment will be needed.
 Over the following year, the Wayne County Auditor will reassess the property.
 Any increase in property value will be abated up to the agreed percentage of the investment.

 Offering A Savings of Up to $198,000 over 10 years for each $1,000,000 invested.

 Enterprise Zone agreements are reviewed for performance annually.
-The Company must submit performance reports on payroll and hiring to the City of Wooster by March 1st of each year of the agreement.
+The Company must submit performance reports on payroll and hire to the City of Wooster by March 1st of each year of the agreement.
 This report is reviewed by the Wooster Tax Incentive Review Board which recommends to City Council on whether or not to Continue, Terminate, or Modify agreements based on performance.

 The Enterprise Zone program has enabled businesses to expand or rehabilitate facilities while also providing opportunities for new companies seeking to establish a home within the region.
 This program not only offers a great opportunity for businesses leveraging investments, but also helps our community be enabling quality of infrastructure improvements and encouraging job creation.